RedouxG/FileCrypt/README.md

 Program takes an input file and crypts it using a key and outputs a crypted file.
 Decrypting works the same way.

+Encryption is done in 1MB blocks, IV is prepended in the clear for each block.

 Building
 --------
 1) Compile using Visual Studio with classic c++ development tools or use any other compiler.